Rob Melton

 Dow Jones Newspaper Fund Distinguished Adviser.
 November 17-19, 1988.
 One of five teachers honored along with the national high school journalism Teacher of the Year.
 Special Recognition Adviser.
 November 19, 1983.
 One of 11 teachers honored along with the national high school journalism Teacher of the Year.

-Mary Beth Tinker.
-She came to Oregon.
+Mary Beth Tinker came to Oregon.
 We had lunch together, and she spoke to students in Portland from around the state.
 She asked me to talk about how we got the free speech bill passed.
 Dream come true!
-Who knew.

-Al Neuharth, publisher of USA Today, bet me I couldn't recite the First Amendment from memory -- and had to pay me $20 and also gave me an autographed copy of his book, which I still have.
+Al Neuharth, publisher of USA Today, bet me I couldn't recite the First Amendment from memory – which I did.
+He paid me $20, and also gave me an autographed copy of his book, which I still have.

 Our first national newspaper award for our high school newspaper was designed entirely in Helvetica.
 We sweated the type details to get it just right because the editor claimed he couldn't tell the difference between Times and Helvetica.
 I never believed that, but he did go on to work on Microsoft Books -- which were all set beautifully in Helvetica!